rfsms/RFSS/README.md

 * Reload systemd with `sudo systemctl daemon-reload`
 * Enable and start the service with `sudo systemctl enable {RFSS/rsyncUpload}` /`sudo systemctl start {RFSS/rsyncUpload}`
-* you can then use normal systemd commands to check status, restart, etc. as normal.
+* You can then use normal systemd commands to check status, restart, etc. as normal.

+Code modification</br>
+* If there is a need to change any portion of the code, you simple need to restart the RFSS service with `sudo systemctl restart RFSS.service` and code will start automatically from RFSS, while preserving current daily schedule.

 Logging:</br>
 * To check current satellite schedule you can read: `/home/noaa_gms/RFSS/Tools/Report_Exports/schedule.csv`